weiyinwei/CLCRec/README.md

 # Contrastive Learning for Cold-start Recommendation

 This is our Pytorch implementation for the paper:
 > Yinwei Wei, Xiang Wang, Qi Li, Liqiang Nie, Yan Li, Xuanping Li, and Tat-Seng Chua (2021).
-Contrastive Learning for Cold-start Recommendation.
+Contrastive Learning for Cold-start Recommendation, Paper in ACM DL or [Paper in arXiv](https://arxiv.org/abs/2107.05315).
 In ACM MM`21, Chengdu, China, Oct.
 20-24, 2021
 Author: Dr. Yinwei Wei (weiyinwei at hotmail.com)

 ## Introduction